Troubleshooting Active Directory issues in the VMware Horizon View environment (1030465)

 If your problem continues to exist after trying the steps in this article:

-- Collect the VMware View diagnostic bundle.
-For more information, see Collecting diagnostic information for VMware View (1017939).
+- Collect the VMware Horizon View diagnostic bundle.
+For more information, see Collecting VMware Horizon View logs and diagnostic information (1017939).

 - File a support request with VMware Support and quote this Knowledge Base article ID (1030465) in the problem description.
 For more information, see How to Submit a Support Request.